xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 \gdef\rf{\\right \\rfloor}
 \\]

-Imagine a privacy-conscious client who wants to query a key-value store on an untrusted server equipped with a secure processor, such as an SGX processor.
-Being privacy-conscious, the client wants to learn the results of the queries, but an attacker running the server should not learn which queries the client performed.
+Imagine using a popular messaging app that includes a contact discovery feature to find which of your phone contacts are already using the service and to get information on how to communicate with them.
+While convenient, this process raises significant privacy concerns: how can you discover mutual contacts without revealing your entire contact list to the messaging app\'s server?

+In a standard implementation, the app might upload your entire contact list to the server to perform the matching, potentially exposing sensitive information to unauthorized access.
+To address this issue, we need a solution that allows for secure contact discovery without compromising user privacy.

+One approach is to leverage Trusted Execution Environments (TEEs), like Intel SGX, to perform these operations securely on the server.
+TEEs create isolated environments where code and data can be processed without being accessible to the rest of the system.
+This means that even if the server\'s operating system is compromised, the information inside the TEE remains protected.

+By implementing an oblivious map inside a TEE, we can ensure that neither the app\'s server nor potential attackers learn anything about your contact list or which queries you performed.
+The oblivious map allows the server to perform operations without revealing any information from the CPU\'s memory access patterns, making it an ideal solution for privacy-preserving applications.

-To efficiently protect the privacy of the client\'s queries and of the database itself, we can implement an oblivious map inside a secure enclave.
-This blog post explores our research on ENIGMAP [\[6\]](#cite), an efficient external-memory oblivious map designed for secure enclaves, offering significant performance improvements over previous work.
+This blog post explores our research on ENIGMAP [\[6\]]{#cite}, an efficient external-memory oblivious map designed for secure enclaves, offering significant performance improvements over previous work.
+ENIGMAP enables privacy-preserving contact discovery and other applications by protecting sensitive data and queries from unauthorized access even from the operating system of the machine where ENIGMAP is running.

 # Background
 Before we can dive into the details of ENIGMAP, we first need to understand a few basic concepts, including sorted maps, background on TEEs, external-memory and oblivious algorithms.